elihopk/mealie_scraper/README.md

     -e ALLOWED_DOMAINS=www.simplyrecipes.com \
     ghcr.io/elihopk/mealie_scraper/mealie_scraper:latest
 ```
-The `proxy.txt` volume is mandatory if using rotating proxies and should always be mounted to `/usr/src/app/mealie_scraper/proxy.txt`.
+The `proxy.txt` volume is mandatory if using rotating proxies and should always be mounted to `/usr/src/app/mealie_scraper/proxy.txt` or loaded via a secret named `proxy`.

 The `proxy.txt` file should contain a list of proxies, one per line, in [pproxy](https://pypi.org/project/pproxy/) format: